-as of a lamb without blemish and without spot.
-(1 Peter 1:19 ULB)
+...as of a lamb without blemish and without spot.
+(1 Peter 1:19 ULT)

-This means that he was like a lamb that did not have any blemish-not even one.
+This means that he was like a lamb that did not have any defect--not even one.

-If a doublet would be natural and give the right meaning in your language, consider using one.
+If a doublet would be natural and give the right meaning in your language, consider using it.
 If not, consider these strategies.

-- 1. Translate only one of the words. - 2.
-If the doublet is used to intensify the meaning, translate one of the words and add a word that intensifies it such as "very" or "great" or "many." - 3.
-If the doublet is used to intensify or emphasize the meaning, use your culture's way of doing that.
+- 1. Translate only one of the words or phrases. - 2.
+If the doublet is used to intensify the meaning, translate one of the words or phrases and add a word that intensifies it such as "very" or "great" or "many." - 3.
+If the doublet is used to intensify or emphasize the meaning, use one of your language's ways of doing that.